 - Stream a Little Stream of Me

 I’ve just come across a slew of old private eye shows now streaming on Amazon Prime, Filmrise and a few other apps.
 I’m not sure why they’re all suddenly available (did some legal logjam just go “poof”?) but if you’re in a P.I. mood, they’re fun to watch.
 Some you may barely remember, and some may be new to you, and they range from MEH! to COOL!, but try a few on for size.
-There’s Booker (the 21 Jump Street spin-off starring teen idol Richard Grieco), Man With a Suitcase (a sixties series about an oh-so-hip American P.I. bouncing around Europe), Mr. Lucky (a Blake Edwards joint about the trouble-prone owner of a gambling ship anchored just outside the three-mile limit neat LA), Stingray (a Cannell show about a freelance troubleshooter in a cool car) and a personal favourite of mine, Mom P.I. (a Canadian show for all ages about a Vancouver waitress with gumshoe dreams that’s way more clever than it ever had to be).
+There’s Booker (the 21 Jump Street spin-off starring teen idol Richard Grieco), Man With a Suitcase (a sixties series about an oh-so-hip American P.I. bouncing around Europe), Mr. Lucky (a Blake Edwards joint about the trouble-prone owner of a gambling ship anchored just outside the three-mile limit neat LA), Stingray (a Cannell show about a freelance troubleshooter in a cool car), Tucker’s Witch (an early eighties example of how far the genre could sink), and a personal favourite of mine, Mom P.I. (a Canadian show for all ages about a Vancouver waitress with gumshoe dreams that’s way more clever than it ever had to be).

 - The Real Lives of Private Investigators